AAFC-Bioinfo-AAC/template-repository/README.md

 > 👉 *REQUIRED: Provide references to key resources (publications, tools, software).
 Use a [REFERENCES.md](REFERENCES.md) file to keep README concise.*

-For a list of key resources used here, see [REFERENCES.md](REFERENCES.md) file.
+For a list of key resources used here, see [REFERENCES.md](REFERENCES.md).

 ---